I3S-ESSnet/Documents/toulouse-hackathon/CommunicationTrack/lisbonAgenda.md

 second day afternoon "Practical session":
   * Contenairisation for the dummies
   * "I build my statistical process with the services in the Caatalogue", in small groups

+Other ideas taken in the Wiesbaden agenda:
+  * other NSIs presentation of one of their services
+  * session on architecture ?
+  * presnetation of the awesome list by CBS, what do you do with that ?
+  * opensource strategy of NSIs ?